-From June 1, 2022, the rules around vaccination certificates and the wearing of masks in Italy and Rome changed.
-No vaccination certificate is required to enter Italy, and the rules around the wearing of masks is now much more relaxed.
-However a couple of restrictions remain.
+From October 1, 2022, the rules around the wearing of masks in Italy and Rome changed.
+No vaccination certificate is required to enter Italy, and masks are no longer a legal requirement in almost all public places.

 Here are the notable circumstances where masks used to be required but are no longer needed.